doodleincode/winapi-crypto/README.md

 KeyGen.exe <key_size> <public_key> <private_key>
 ```

 Ater generating a RSA key pair, you can run the sample code.
-For integration into your own project, you'll still need to use my `KeyGen.exe` tool to generate your public/private keys.
+For integration into your own project, you'll still need to use the `KeyGen.exe` tool to generate your public/private keys.
 Unfortunately I wasn't able to figure out how to import RSA keys generated from other tools such as `Puttygen`.

 Known vulnerabilities
 -------------